 - Incentivize Loyalty

 To appeal to a growing population of alumni, especially Millennials and GOLDs, it is important to offer real, tangible value that resonates with their transactional loyalty.
 They want to see the benefits of engaging with your alumni organization before they commit.
-I'm not suggesting starting a cash-back or tuition rebate program, but rather utilizing some of the funds raised from alumni to provide incentivizing benefits.

 The Final Word